nipafx/nipafx.dev/content/articles/2015-05-06-crafted-design.md

 ### Responsibilities

-<contentimage slug="crafted-design-responsibilities"></contentimage>
+<contentimage slug="crafted-design-responsibilities" options="narrow"></contentimage>

 The responsibilities of the different parts of the system are well-defined:

-Controllers
+**Controllers**:
-:   Controllers exist outside of the model and may interact with it via different mechanisms (e.g. REST).
+Controllers exist outside of the model and may interact with it via different mechanisms (e.g. REST).
 When they need something to happen, they call a use case (or sometimes more than one).

-Use Cases
+**Use Cases**:
-:   Use cases describe the actions that the application performs (e.g. "create an author").
+Use cases describe the actions that the application performs (e.g. "create an author").
 They are exposed to the outside world and are the entry point into the domain model.

-Domain Services
+**Domain Services**:
-:   A domain service is related to one domain concept (e.g. "authors" or "books"), to which it is the entry point.
+A domain service is related to one domain concept (e.g. "authors" or "books"), to which it is the entry point.
 To fulfill its task, the service may talk to other services.

-Infrastructure Services, Repositories, ...
+**Infrastructure Services, Repositories, ...**:
-:   All other instances are bound to one domain concept and never exposed to the outside world.
+All other instances are bound to one domain concept and never exposed to the outside world.
 The only exception are the domain entities which are used throughout the whole domain.
 	This implies that, e.g., a domain service for authors will never talk to the books repository to fetch some books; it would instead call the "fetch books service".

-Infrastructure Implementations
+**Infrastructure Implementations**:
-:   While interfaces of infrastructure services, repositories and the like are part of the domain model, their implementations are often considered to be infrastructure.
+While interfaces of infrastructure services, repositories and the like are part of the domain model, their implementations are often considered to be infrastructure.
 So while the "Authorize-User-Service" is defined as an infrastructure service in the domain model, it's implementation, e.g. for OAuth, will be found among other infrastructure implementations.

 Use cases and services should be built considering [command query responsibility segregation](http://martinfowler.com/bliki/CQRS.html).
 Here, individual instances are either responsible for executing a command or for querying and returning information.